Mary White (designer)

 Mary White, (born Mary Laidley Mort) in 1912, in Mount Morgan, Queensland, Australia was a designer and crafts adviser.

-In 1932 she married Rupert Vivian White in Sydney, Australia.
+In 1932 she married Rupert Vivian White in Sydney.

 In 1950 she began her career with Russell Roberts as a freelance designer.
 A year later she was one of the founding members of the Society of Interior Designers of Australia.
 In 1954 she opened a shop in Edgecliff, selling custom furniture made from her own drawings.